robocup-junior/rcj-soccersim/docs/docs/how_to_robot.md

     ...
 ```

 We are not going to explain this deeply.
-This function is to parse the incoming
+This function simply parses the incoming
 data from supervisor.
 Feel free to copy and use it.
 The resulting dictionary
-contains positions of all of the robots as well as the position of the ball.
-Moreover,
-it contains information whether the goal gets scored and we are waiting for new kickoff.
+just contains a single bit of information: whether a goal was scored and we are waiting for a new kickoff.
 In case the goal gets scored, the value is `True` and is reset to `False` when the
 referee fires new kickoff.